gvwilson/thirdbit/src/fiction/iffy/index.md

 that warned them if anyone was near on the surface.
 That happened twice the first day and once again faintly on the second.
-Each time Benício held a finger to his lips and dimmed the lights until the display went green again, then kept them in twilight silence for another hour just in case.
+Each time Ignacio held a finger to his lips and dimmed the lights until the display went green again, then kept them in twilight silence for another hour just in case.

-In between watches they played hive and santorini or Benício did yoga while Iffy studied the specs for reclamation machines she found on an old app someone had left in the toilet stall.
+In between watches they played hive and santorini or Ignacio did yoga while Iffy studied the specs for reclamation machines she found on an old app someone had left in the toilet stall.
 It had a few decade-old sims as well,